 Task Description Refer to Certificate Issuance GigaVUE-FM uses the rootca and the user specified ACME server address along with its domain name or user provided CSR to download the requested certificate.
-After the CA issues the certificate, GigaVUE-FM: Copies the certificate to the HTTPS certificate path Generates cms.p12 file using the following command: openss1 pkcs12 -export -name CMS -out cms.p12 -inkey localhost.key -in localhost.crt -passout pass:cms123 Uploads the cms.p12 generated file in the directory.
-To configure the ACME Server, refer to Configure ACME Server for details.
-Refer to Certificate Issuance section for details.
-Certificate Note: Appropriate error message will be displayed if downloading the certificate from the CA server times out.
-The tomcat and httpd will be restarted for the new certificates to take effect.
-GigaVUE-FM supports both Refer to Certificate Renewal manual and automatic renewal of ACME certificates.
-Renewal of GigaVUE-FM's web certificate server certificate is handled as follows: Renewal.
-Renewal.
+After the CA issues the certificate, GigaVUE-FM: • Copies the certificate to the HTTPS certificate path • Generates cms.pl2 file using the following command: • openssl pkcsl2 -export -name CMS -out cms.pl2 -inkey localhost.key -in localhost.crt -passout pass: cmsl23 • Uploads the cms.pl2 generated file in the directory.
+NOTE: Appropriate error message will be displayed if downloading the certificate from the CA server times out.
+The tomcat and httpd will be restarted for the new certificates to To configure the ACME Server, refer to Configure ACME Server for details.
+Refer to Certificate Issuance section for details. take effect.
+Certificate Renewal GigaVUE-FM supports both manual and automatic renewal of ACME certificates.
+Renewal of GigaVUE-FM's web certificate server certificate is handled as follows: Refer to Certificate Renewal.

 Task Description Refer to Manual Renewal: You can manually renew the certificate using the domain name that is used during issuance phase.
 Automatic Renewal: You can configure the auto-renewal period during the certificate Issuance phase.
 However, you can modify the renewal days.
-Note: By default, auto-renewal is 1/3rd of the certificate validity period.
+Note: By default, autorenewal is 1/3rd of the certificate validity period.
 Once the CA renews the certificate, the device will replace the certificates in the certificate path.
-GigaVUE-FM generates the cms.p12 file and once cms.p12 is generated, it would be uploaded in the directory.
+GigaVUE-FM generates the cms.pl2 file and once cms.pl2 is generated, it would be uploaded in the directory.
 Note: If downloading the certificate from the CA server times out, appropriate error messages will be displayed.
 You must retry renewal of the certificates.
-The tomcat and httpd will be restarted for the new certificates to take Certificate Revocation To revoke a certificate, GigaVUE-FM sends a signed revocation request indicating the certificate to be revoked.
+The tomcat and httpd will be restarted for the new certificates to take effect.
+Certificate Revocation To revoke a certificate, GigaVUE-FM sends a signed revocation request indicating the certificate to be revoked.
 If the request is valid, server will revoke the certificate.
 Refer to Certificate Revocation.
 Note: The revoke operation will internally perform a re-issue of new certificate first and then it will initiate the revoke of old certificate.
 If the operation fails, GigaVUE-FM will fall back to default certificate.
-Certificate Deletion Once the certificate is deleted, GigaVUE-FM will fall back to the default certification mechanism.
+Certificate Deletion Once the certificate is deleted, GigaVUE- FM will fall back to the default certification mechanism.